asciinema/asciinema-player/README.md

 ### `terminalLineHeight`

-Type: string
+Type: number

 Terminal line height override.

-It's _highly_ recommended to use `em` unit to make it relative to the font size, which can change dynamically (when player mounts on the page or enters full-screen mode).
+The value is relative to the font size (like `em` unit in CSS).
+For example a value of `1` makes the line height equal to the font size, leaving no space between lines.
+A value of `2` makes it double the font size, etc.

-Defaults to `1.33333333em`.
+Defaults to `1.33333333`.

 ## Keyboard shortcuts